darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/kml_export.md

 ## Usage

-* require this script from your main Lua file
+* start this script from script manager
 * when choosing file format, pick JPEG or PNG as Google Earth doesn't support other formats

 ## Additional Software Required